| | |

 They come in various shapes and sizes, with some imprinting simple designs while others offer more elaborate, intricate designs like in my photos.

-Using karanji molds is effortless:
+Using karanji moulds is effortless:

 Variations for This Recipe